 Marketing Automation Features and Capabilities

 Marketing automation started out with just email.
-Today, websites, mobile and social media are all integral to successful marketing efforts.
+Today, websites, mobile apps and SMS, and social media are all integral to successful marketing efforts.
 Most marketing automation tools will include functionality for all of these platforms.

 The core set of tasks for marketing automation include: